henrySi1va/vs-code-embedded/README.md

 Remember to check out the `p1-escaping-arduino-ide` branch.

 VS Code has a very easy to use `Source Control` tab that can be accessed by clicking the branch icon the left side of the screen.

-You can use this repo as a template for any future projects.
+You can check out a branch by running the `Git: Checkout To ...` command from the command palette.

 Upon opening the repo, you may recommended to install certain extension by VS Code.
 Please install these as they are required for the project to work.